Aug 142014

 This will add another 10 points score towards your security meter.
 (Basic Security Level)

-Step 6 ) Go to WP Security -> Filesystem Security -> Host System Logs as illustrated in the image below.
+Step 5 ) Go to WP Security -> File security -> Host system logs as illustrated in the image below.

 Sometimes your hosting platform will produce error or warning logs in a file called “error_log”.
 Depending on the nature and cause of the error or warning, your hosting server can create multiple instances of this file in numerous directory locations of your WordPress installation.
 By occasionally viewing the contents of these logs files you can keep informed of any underlying problems on your system which you might need to address.